• Skip to primary navigation

 As most businesses move from paper to digital, the way we send and receive payments is changing.
 Online payment processing has become a popular form of transacting, giving customers the ability to easily pay with a debit or credit card.

-Stripe is a company that has helped build the payment infrastructure that facilitates digital transactions.
+Stripe is a payment processing company that has helped build the payment infrastructure that facilitates digital transactions.
 Small businesses across the world use the open Stripe API to customize their own payment gateways, while Stripe earns a fraction of every transaction.

 As a PCI Service Provider Level 1, Stripe payments are always safe.
 Thousands of big brands use the platform including Lyft, Reddit, and Instacart.